Expand To Show Full Article

 How to alter a SQL Server stored procedure already in a Microsoft database ?
 Simply use the alter procedure command instead of the create command to modify an existing SQL procedure.
 In this example let’s add the grouping on months and employees to sum up and group the data.
+Let’s also add a sorting option to have the Sales figures by descending amounts.

 This T-SQL command modify the existing uspListSales stored procedure to get the sales for a given customer and to get the figures sorted by amounts from the more important to the less important one.